rcolyer/plot-function/README.md

 // needed to achieve this.
 module PlotPolarFunction(PolarFuncN, max_r, min_step=-1)

-// Plots the numbered function AxialFunc1 through AxialFunc9, where
+// Plots either a function literal, or the numbered function AxialFunc1 through
+// AxialFunc9, where AxialFuncN is either the function literal or the number
-// AxialFuncN is 1 through 9.
-Each function is a function of z-height and
+// 1 through 9.
+Each function is a function of z-height and angle, and returns
-// angle, and returns the radius outward in the xy-plane.
+// the radius outward in the xy-plane.
 // max_r is the outer radius, and min_step is the smallest step size between
 // points.
 // minz_stepz_maxz should be [minz, stepz, maxz], and likewise for y,